bcgov/data-publication/pages/dsg_staging_area.md

 ## STAGING AREA NAMING AND DATA QUALITY

++ Valid Geometry
-+ Datasets are required to have valid geometries set at the standard tolerances and precision.
-Please use Check and/or Repair geometry tools prior to uploading to Staging.
+++ Datasets are required to have valid geometries set at the standard tolerances and precision.
+++ Please use Check and/or Repair geometry tools prior to uploading to Staging.
++ Naming and File Type Consistency
+++ File naming and structure of each participating dataset must remain constant, i.e.,
++++ File names must not change case or spelling.
++++ File types must stay the same.
++++ Fields/attribute names must not change case or spelling.
-+ It is imperative the naming and structure of each participating dataset remain constant; as well, Geodatabase names should conform to naming standards as provided in:
+++ Geodatabase names should conform to naming standards as provided in:
  [BCGW File Geodatabase Standards](https://www2.gov.bc.ca/assets/gov/data/geographic/bcgw/file_geodatabase_standards.pdf)
 + See the [guidelines on file based content](dsg_bcdc_file_based_content.md) to assist in the structure of the content.
 + See the [Naming and Describing Standards](dsg_naming_describing.md) used for the BCGW as these too can assist in building a model or attributes of a file.